 Sushi is one of my favorite things to make with the children.
 The cooking process for Sushi is actually really fun and engaging – which the kids adore, and it doesn’t involve anything hot or dangerous – which I love because it means I can cook with them without worrying about burns or split hot water.

-It’s best to cook the rice before the child get involved, if the kids are young.
+It’s best to cook the rice before the children get involved, if the kids are young.
 Mainly because it’s hot, but also because they’ll end up waiting around and getting impatient.
 So cook the sushi rice in a rice cooker, sprinkle with rice wine vinegar, and allow to cool for about an hour or so before you invite the kids to help.
 They will have so much fun getting to assemble this kids recipe.

 Easy Sushi Recipe For Kids